atom-community/ui-theme-template/README.md

 ## Getting started

 1. Fork this repository.
-2. Continue with step 2 from [Creating an Interface Theme](https://atom.io/docs/v1.0.17/hacking-atom-creating-a-theme#creating-an-interface-theme)
+2. Continue with step 2 from [Creating a UI Theme](http://flight-manual.atom.io/hacking-atom/sections/creating-a-theme/#creating-a-ui-theme)

 If you get stuck somewhere, feel free to create an [issue](https://github.com/atom-community/ui-theme-template/issues/new).